rethinkdb/www/_posts/2019-11-19-technical-update-keep-the-ball-rolling.md

 ### Credentials

 During the years, people came and went and resulted in most of our credentials and access to third-party services being lost.
 Together with Christina Keelan Cottrell, we were able to recover these credentials with success.
-As a result, we can
+As a result, we can:

 * deploy our website again
 * manage Slack again